kriszyp/alkali/README.md

 # Variables

 The central entity in the data model system is a "Variable" (similar notion has variously been known by various names such as "reactive", "signal", "property", "stream", "observable", and others).
 This object represents and holds a value that may change in the future.
 A variable can also be likened to a promise, except it can continue to change, rather than resolving one time.
-Depending on the interface, we can read the value, be notified when it has changed, change the value, and get meta and error information about the value.
+Depending on the interface, we can read the value, be notified when it has changed, change the value, and get meta and error information about the type of the value.

 Notifications of data changes are delivered by update notifications.
 When a downstream subscriber is interested in the results of a variable change, it can request the latest value.
 This is subtly distinct from "streams", in that unnecessary computations can be avoided and optimized when only the current state (rather than the history of every intermediate change) is of interest.
 Variables can also employ internal caching of calculated values.
 And Variables support bi-directional flow.
 They can be updated as well as monitored.